Geb-algebra/deai/.ai/memory-bank/projectbrief.md

 ### 3.4 Question Generation & Display
 - Extract up to 3 thought-provoking questions from the LLM output
-- Display these under the editor as “AI prompts to expand your thinking”
+- Display these under the editor as "AI prompts to expand your thinking"
 - Rendered in Markdown-style bullet list

 ### 3.5 Thought Loop